heinoskov/huawei-solar-battery-optimizations/README.md

   - Avoids exporting during negative price periods
 - Next-day charging strategy calculation:
   - Runs at 9:00 PM to prepare for the following day
+  - Using 14days average power sensors to calculate house consumption in the late evening and early morning
   - Determines required grid charging and recommends working mode
 - EV charging optimization:
   - Switches to a special TOU mode during EV charging to prioritize vehicle charging